 And, more interestingly, why I developed this list and how a source of personal shame morphed into a source of strength.

-In January, Google Analytics told me that one of my most read posts that month was one I’d created about backpacking on a gluten free, dairy free diet, which isn’t nearly as hard as most people imagine.
+Backpacking on a gluten free, dairy free diet isn’t nearly as hard as most people imagine.
 And it certainly need not be a reason that keeps you off trail!

-So I got to thinking about my origins with creating healthier backpacking food alternatives and it’s a story that feels worth sharing.
+I was reflecting my origins with creating healthier backpacking food alternatives and it’s a story that feels worth sharing.
 If you have something in your life that you’ve perceived as a weakness or flaw that holds you back, my hope is that this will help you see it through a new lens.

 If you’re here for the gluten free, dairy free backpacking meal and snack ideas, you can find that whole juicy list + my tips for backpacking on a “restricted diet” here.